bbatsov/metaredux/_posts/2026-03-03-whats-next-for-clojure-mode.md

 Font-locking has been updated to reflect Clojure 1.12's additions -- new built-in dynamic variables and core functions are now properly highlighted.
-The `clojure-mode-extra-font-locking` package covers everything from 1.10 through 1.12, including bundled namespaces and `clojure.repl` forms.[^2] Some obsolete entries (like `specify` and `specify!`) have been cleaned up as well.
+The optional `clojure-mode-extra-font-locking` package covers everything from 1.10 through 1.12, including bundled namespaces and `clojure.repl` forms.[^2] Some obsolete entries (like `specify` and `specify!`) have been cleaned up as well.

 On a related note, protocol method docstrings now correctly receive `font-lock-doc-face` styling, and `letfn` binding function names get proper